table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-Let’s take a look at how to use food journaling and mindful eating so you can get started today.
+Let’s take a look at how to use them and how they can help you throughout your weight management journey.

 What is food journaling?